-For example, "Exercise More" is not a specific goal.
-But if you say, "I will walk 15 minutes, 3 days a week for the first week," you are setting a specific and realistic goal for the first week.
+Focus on two or three goals at a time.
+Effective goals are specific and realistic.
+For example, "exercise more" is not specific.
+But "I will walk 15 minutes, 3 days a week for the first week," is specific and potentially more realistic.

-Remember, small changes every day can lead to big results in the long run.
-Also remember that realistic goals are achievable goals.
-By achieving your short-term goals day-by-day, you'll feel good about your progress and be motivated to continue.
 Setting unrealistic goals, such as losing 20 pounds in 2 weeks, can leave you feeling defeated and frustrated.

-Being realistic also means expecting occasional setbacks.
-Setbacks happen for many reasons - maybe the holidays, longer work hours, or another life change.
-When setbacks happen, get back on track as quickly as possible.
-Also take some time to think about how you could prevent setbacks in similar future situations.
+Remember, occasional setbacks happen.
+This is expected.
+When they happen, get back on track as quickly as possible.
+Then, think about how to prevent setbacks in similar future situations.

-Keep in mind everyone is different - what works for someone else might not be right for you.
-Just because your neighbor lost weight by taking up running, doesn't mean running is the best option for you.
-Try a variety of activities such as walking, swimming, tennis, or group exercise classes.
+Everyone is different.
+What works for someone else might not be right for you.
+For example, to help you be more active, try a variety of physical activities, such as walking, swimming, tennis, or group exercise classes.
 See what you enjoy most and can fit into your life.
-These activities will be easier to stick with over the long term.
+These activities will be easier to stick with over the long term

-Step 4: Identify resources for information and support.
+Step 4: Find support

-Find family members or friends who will support your weight loss efforts.
-Making lifestyle changes can feel easier when you have others you can talk to and rely on for support.
-You might have coworkers or neighbors with similar goals, and together you can share healthful recipes and plan group exercise.
+Identify family members or friends who will support your weight loss efforts.
+Coworkers or neighbors with similar goals might share healthy recipes and plan group physical activities.